arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/uploading-sketches-m4/content.md

 ![ADB upload with a terminal](assets/x8-terminal-ADB-push.png)

 ## How It Works?
-The Portenta X8 has some services that once the sketch has been pushed to the required folder, if it detects changes the device will flash the M4 after that happened!
+The Portenta X8 has a service that waits for a sketch to be uploaded to a folder.
+If it detects changes the device will flash the M4 with the uploaded firmware.

 This work thanks to the following services:
-* **monitor-m4-elf-file.service**: this service monitors the directory `/tmp/arduino/m4-user-sketch.elf` each time it detects a new file it will proceed to flash the M4 using the tool `openOCD` and providing the sketch that has been pushed.
+* **monitor-m4-elf-file.service**: this service monitors the directory `/tmp/arduino/m4-user-sketch.elf` and each time it detects a new file it will proceed to flash the M4 using  `openOCD` with the sketch that has been pushed.
 * **android-tools-adbd.service**: responsible of generating the needed interfaces for the different types of usb gadgets.
 * **create-docker-envfile.service**: Controls if the device has been plugged for example in some carrier and makes the info available at `/var/run/arduino_hw_info.env` and is meant to be used by the ´docker containers´.

 ## Conclusion
-You now have access to the M4 processor, so for example you are able to connect an I<sup>2</sup>C sensor and interact with it, also you could track the sensor from the Arduino Portenta X8 Linux side.
+In this tutorial you have learned how to upload a sketch to the M4 core.
+Now for example you are able to connect an I<sup>2</sup>C sensor and interact with it.

 ## Troubleshooting

-### ADB Folder Empty

-If you cannot use the `ADB` tool and the folder `Arduino15\packages\arduino\tools\adb\32.0.0` is empty Remove the Mbed Portenta Core and install it again.
+- If you cannot use the `ADB` tool and the folder `Arduino15\packages\arduino\tools\adb\32.0.0` is empty Remove the Mbed Portenta Core and install it again.